ralf-r-r/financial_market_analytics/readme.md

 ### 2.3.
 Money Supply Data
 The Money supply data was downloaded from https://stats.oecd.org/.
 The data is stored as a csv-file in the S3 bucket.
+The value column is in percent.
+A value of 100 corresponds to the money supply of the year 2015.

 ![image_1](img/money_supply_example.png)